Causal Consistency for Reversible Multiparty Protocols: Main Results

-A property that a reversible semantics should enjoy is the so-called Square Lemma~\cite{DBLP:conf/concur/DanosK05}, which may be informally described as follows.
-Assume a configuration from which two transitions are possible: if these transitions are concurrent then the order in which they are executed does not matter, and the same configuration is reached. \begin{lemma}[Square] If $t_1: M\lreda{\memstamp_1} M_1$ and $t_2: M\lreda{\memstamp_2} M_2$ are coinitial and concurrent transitions, then there exist cofinal transitions $t_2/t_1= M_1 \lreda{\memstamp_2} N$ and $t_1/t_2= M_2 \lreda{\memstamp_1} N$. \end{lemma}
+We now consider the so-called Square Lemma~\cite{DanosK04}, which may be informally described as follows.
+Assume a configuration from which two transitions are possible: if these transitions are concurrent then the order in which they are executed does not matter, and the same configuration is reached. \begin{lem}[Square] If $t_1: M\lreda{\memstamp_1} M_1$ and $t_2: M\lreda{\memstamp_2} M_2$ are coinitial and concurrent transitions, then there exist cofinal transitions $t_2/t_1= M_1 \lreda{\memstamp_2} N$ and $t_1/t_2= M_2 \lreda{\memstamp_1} N$. \end{lem} { \begin{proof} By case analysis on the possible rules used to derive $M\lreda{\memstamp_1} M_1$ and $M\lreda{\memstamp_2} M_2$.
+To define the valid combinations of rules, we define sets